nestybox/sysbox/docs/quickstart/kind.md

 strongly isolated containers (i.e,. using the Linux user-namespace).

-Other approaches at creating K8s-in-Docker clusters (e.g., K8s.io KinD) are good but use very unsecure privileged containers and require customized images.
+Other approaches at creating K8s-in-Docker clusters (e.g., K8s.io KinD) are good but use very insecure privileged containers and require customized images.
 With Sysbox, you get well isolated containers and there are no special image requirements (i.e., you fully control the container image).